-Site Guide
+Białowieża Site Guide

 General Information

-Understanding Białowieża Forest’s crazy management system is essential for any visitor to the forest.
+Understanding Białowieża Forest’s crazy management system is essential for any visitor.
 One would expect a natural wonder like this to be protected in its entirety as a national park.
 However, this is not the case, and the forest is divided into management zones in a rather haphazard way.
+If you want to understand the root cause of the never-ending logging conflicts, or if you simply want to find your way around, then read on.

 Nowadays, parts of the forest are strictly protected, and parts are exploited for wood.
 It wasn’t always like this: for most of Poland’s history, the forest was strictly protected by royalty.
 Protection broke down during WW1, when the German occupying force began logging on an industrial scale.

 Logging continues to this day, and only a small fragment in the national park has survived in a pristine state.
 Nevertheless, much of the rest of the forest remains in a fairly natural state and is teeming with biodiversity.
-And thankfully, since the fall of communism in 1989, increasing portions of the forest have become protected.
+Thankfully, since the fall of communism in 1989, increasing portions of the forest have become protected.

 Map of Białowieża Forest with the various management zones shown.

-The forest is divided between nature conservation areas (1/3rd of the area) and ‘managed’ forest (2/3rd).
-The hundred-year-old strictly protected reserve of Białowieża National Park forms the pristine core of the forest; this area has never been logged and trees have never been planted here.
-Still, various other parts of the forest are equally beautiful and little-touched by loggers.
+The forest is divided between nature conservation areas (one third of the area) and ‘managed’ forest (two thirds).
+The hundred-year-old strictly protected reserve of Białowieża National Park forms the pristine core of the forest — this area has never been logged and trees have never been planted here.

+Various other parts of the forest are equally beautiful and little-touched by loggers.
 Over the past 30 years, protection has been extended to many of these areas, as a nature reserve network was established, and the national park was doubled in size.
 Despite this progress, the situation remains far from ideal.
 Many old-growth stands are still without effective legal protection.

-International obligations
+International Obligations

 The forest is encompassed by two more forms of protection originating from international treaty obligations.
 First, the entire forest is a Natura 2000 protected area, under the European Union’s Habitats and Birds Directives.
 This legally requires Poland to maintain all the forest’s habitats and species at ‘favourable conservation status’.
+Second, the whole forest is also protected as a UNESCO world heritage site.

 The forest’s UNESCO management plan divides the forest into four management zones.
 Only the fourth one permits logging.

 Since the fall of communism, successive Polish governments have failed to adequately protect this special forest.
-Although new protection regimes have been added (the enlarged national park, nature reserves, Natura 2000 site and UNESCO site), the forest is still inadequately protected.
-History repeats itself every few years: foresters make a new logging plan, and despite environmentalist’s protests, the forest gets further degraded.
+Although new protection regimes have been added — the enlarged national park, nature reserves, Natura 2000 site and UNESCO site — the forest is still inadequately protected.

+History repeats itself every few years: foresters make a new logging plan, and despite environmentalists’ protests, the forest gets further degraded.
 The solution is to enlarge the national park to encompass the whole forest area.
 We can only hope that this will happen sooner rather than later.

 Go deeper